,

 Campsite

 On the way up to the peak, I saw something small and blue down off to the east in the wash.
 It was too far away to see what it was, but it warranted investigation.
-After reaching the peak, I climbed down the slopes and headed towards it.
+After reaching the peak, I climbed down the slopes and headed toward it.

 You can't park here